top of page

 "Truth is like surgery.
 It hurts but cures.
 Lie is like a painkiller.
 It gives instant relief but has side effects forever."

 Interesting enough, the essence of how truth, though sometimes painful, ultimately heals, while lies provide temporary comfort but lead to long-term negative consequences.
-And, regardless of the outcome what is true, whether you disagree with it or not it remains factual.
+Truth may sting, but it heals.
+Lies soothe for a moment but leave wounds that never close.
+Regardless of the outcome what is true, whether you disagree with it or not it remains factual.
+That's the power of truth.
 Truth doesn't take your feelings into consideration to distort reality.
 The universe and the laws of nature remain indifferent to individual beliefs and perspectives, unaffected by personal desires or preferences.
 It is people who distort the truth to accommodate to what they want to be true, to align to the reality they want to live in.
+We see this being very evident in todays world.

 Personally, when seeking the truth, I found it essential to approach the quest with an open mind, willing to consider various perspectives and viewpoints.
 Most importantly, be willing to be honest with yourself, become humble and change your mind when evidence contradicts what you believed to be true even when it becomes uncomfortable.
 Avoid the state of denial.
 Exploring many sides of a topic allows for a comprehensive understanding and enables us to make informed judgments.
 By embracing openness and curiosity, we can uncover deeper insights and arrive at a more accurate understanding of reality.

-By immersing myself in the evidence and reasoning presented by various perspectives, I sought to gain a comprehensive understanding of the complexities surrounding the origins of the universe and life itself.
-This journey of personal inquiry has allowed me to navigate through the intricacies of belief and knowledge, ultimately leading me closer to my own understanding of the truth.
+As I explored different perspectives and carefully considered the evidence and reasoning behind them, I wanted to fully understand the complexities of how the universe and life came to be.
+This personal journey of asking questions and seeking answers has helped me navigate through the many ideas about belief and knowledge, bringing me closer to my own understanding of the truth.

 So my journey began.

 Although scientific institutions such as CERN may seem disconnected from spirituality initially, further scrutiny uncovers underlying spiritual beliefs and practices.
 Despite the outward appearance of exclusive scientific focus, the presence of religious symbols like the Shiva goddess monument hints at deeper meanings within these establishments.
-Similarly, the elaborate occult ceremony during the inauguration of the Gotthard Base Tunnel in 2016, attended by dignitaries from various countries, challenges the perception of science as entirely atheistic.
-This dualism prompts a nuanced exploration of the intricate relationship between scientific pursuits and spiritual inclinations within the scientific community.
+Similarly, the elaborate and controversial occult-themed ceremony during the inauguration of the Gotthard Base Tunnel in Switzerland in 2016 raises questions about the presumed divide between science, government, and spirituality.
+The event, which marked the opening of the world’s longest railway tunnel, was attended by numerous world leaders, politicians, and dignitaries from across Europe.
+Yet instead of a standard ribbon-cutting or purely technical showcase, the ceremony featured bizarre, symbolic performances—filled with references to death, rebirth, pagan deities, and even a goat-headed figure often associated with occult imagery.

-One such example is the Crusades, a series of religious wars fought between the 11th and 13th centuries.
-Leaders in Europe used the authority of the Catholic Church to justify military campaigns to reclaim Jerusalem and the Holy Land from Muslim control.
-This exploitation of religious fervor resulted in widespread violence and loss of life.
+History provides several powerful examples of how religion has been misused to justify violence, suppress dissent, and maintain control.
+One of the most well-known instances is the Crusades, a series of religious wars between the 11th and 13th centuries.
+European leaders, with the backing of the Catholic Church, launched military campaigns to reclaim Jerusalem and other parts of the Holy Land from Muslim control.
+While portrayed as a holy mission, these wars resulted in widespread bloodshed, destruction, and suffering—often fueled by manipulated religious fervor.

 Ironically, some atheists unknowingly promote agendas aligned with satanic-like ideologies.
 Symbols of ancient mysticism and occult practices often appear in music videos, films, and political events, cleverly woven into narratives to create a mysterious allure that captivates audiences of all ages.